 With GTD, you’ll need to review your lists on a daily, weekly, and/or monthly basis to make sure everything is working for you.

 Small reviews, where you reorganize new tasks in your inbox, should ideally be done daily to make sure you take care of any new priorities.
-Weekly, or monthly, you should be performing a bigger review to make sure all of your lists are organized and prioritized correctly.
-In these bigger reviews, you should also think about what about GTD works for you and what doesn’t so you can restructure your approach if you need to.
+You should be performing a bigger review on a weekly or monthly basis to make sure all of your lists are organized and prioritized correctly.
+In these bigger reviews, you should also think about what aspects of GTD work for you and what doesn’t so you can restructure your approach if you need to.

 This will help you set out your tasks for the week (or month) ahead of you, so you’re not left wondering what you need to do when you get into work on Monday morning.
 So, all that’s left to do is start the process again.